 You can read more about our donor recruitment and screening process here.

-Figure 1: Our scientists can derive iPSCs from skin, blood and even urine.
+Figure 1: Our scientists can derive induced Pluripotent Stem Cells (iPSCs) from skin, blood and even urine.
 (A.) Endothelial Progenitor Cells (EPCs) from fresh peripheral blood, cord blood or cryopreserved EPCs.
 (B.) Adult dermal and neonatal fibroblasts from fresh skin biopsy or cryopreserved fibroblasts (C.) Urine-derived Progenitor Cells (UPCs) from fresh human urine or cryopreserved UPCs.

 REPROCELL Discovery Services use StemRNA™ technology to convert primary cell lines into high quality iPSCs.
 This footprint-free technology has been optimized for reprogramming of three distinct human cell types, including blood-derived endothelial progenitor cells, fibroblasts and urine-derived progenitor cells.
 Regardless of the original biospecimen source for primary cell line establishment, the difference between the quality of the derived iPSC is negligible (Figure 2).